Code-with-Elvis/JS-Fundamentals/README.md

 - Prints `NaN` if one or both arguments are missing or not valid numbers
 - Uses `console.log(...)` for output
 - No use of `var`

+This script computes and prints the factorial of an integer using recursion.

+- If no valid number is passed, it returns 1 (Factorial of NaN = 1)
+- Uses a recursive function
+- Uses `console.log(...)` for output only
+- No use of `var`